nicolasraus/nicolasraus.github.io/_posts/2023-07-12-ethernaut-10-reentrancy-writeup.md

 *Note: after withdrawing all the balance of the contract, I added a statement to send stolen funds back to our wallet, so we don't lose those funds :)*

 Now we can deploy this `Solver.sol` with the `Reentrance` address as input.
 And then execute `solve()` sending 1000000000000000 Wei to it.
-This will make the contract to send 0.001 ETH to the target, incremeting it's balance, then call withdraw which will make the target to send us back the 0.001 ETH, activating thus the `receive()` function, which will withdraw the remaining 0.001 ETH that the target has on its balance.
+This will make the contract to send 0.001 ETH to the target, incrementing its balance, then call withdraw which will make the target to send us back the 0.001 ETH, activating thus the `receive()` function, which will withdraw the remaining 0.001 ETH that the target has on its balance.
 Stealing thus all the funds :)

 After doing this, we can check again the balance of the contract: